top of page

 Initial Consultation

 The first step is to meet with the art advisor and discuss your needs and what you are hoping to achieve.
 This meeting will also be an opportunity for the art advisor to learn more about your art tastes and preferences whether you are seeking an art advisor for aesthetic or investment purposes.
-A good art advisor will help clients make an informed purchasing decision so if you are new to art acquisition, they will be able to educate you on anything from art history to the present day art market.
+A good art advisor will help clients make an informed purchasing decision so if you are new to art acquisition, they will be able to educate you on anything from art history and collecting, to the present day art market.

 Research

-Once the art advisor has a clear understanding of your needs, they will begin researching suitable artwork for you.
+Once the art advisor has a clear understanding of art collecting and your needs, they will begin researching suitable artwork for you.
 This involves looking at art galleries, art fairs, and auctions as well as tapping into their extensive network of artists and art dealers in order to find pieces that fit your budget and interests.
 They may also discuss bespoke commissions with prospective artists if you are looking for contemporary art not available on the market.
 This is usually more suited to interior design clients or art collectors with a specific theme in mind for their art collection.

 Presentation